 - Ask a friend or neighbor to pick up advert flyers which get thrown on your doorstep.

 - Unplug unnecessary electrical appliances, e.g. toaster, microwave, computer, iron, washer, dryer, etc.

-- Turn on your bathroom and bedroom light.
+- Turn on your bathroom light.

 - Put several other lamps on automatic on-off timers.